Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 Overview

-The Leigh “Super” series of dovetails offers almost all of the premium D4R series capability.
-But, rather than force you into the premium size this lineup offers up both a 12″ and 18″ width that allows for the features at a more budget friendly price.
+The Leigh “Super” series of dovetails offers almost all of the premium D4R series capabilities.
+But, rather than force you into the premium size, this lineup offers a 12″ and 18″ width that allows for the features at a more budget-friendly price.

 Key Features